 Shanghai Practice 2: Hamilton reclaims top spot at the end of day one 18 April, 2014 Lewis Hamilton tops in FP2 Lewis Hamilton returned Mercedes to the top of the timesheets on Friday by setting the fastest time in the second practice session for the Chinese Grand Prix.
 Hamilton completed 25 laps of the 5.4 kilometre Shanghai International Circuit in the afternoon to end the day with a best time of 1:38.315.
 His Formula One championship leading team mate Nico Rosberg was third, the German lapping four tenths of a second slower than Hamilton’s benchmark on a cool and hazy afternoon at the circuit located on the outskirts of Shanghai.
 Ferrari’s Fernando Alonso, who had topped the weekend’s opening session, split the two Mercedes in second.
 The Spaniard, watched by the team’s new boss Marco Mattiacci, carried his timesheet-topping form from the morning session over into the afternoon.
 Fernando Alonso Alonso’s best lap was just a tenth off Hamilton’s benchmark effort, and the double world champion was swapping the fastest time with Rosberg’s Mercedes for most of the second 90-minute session before the focus switched to high-fuel long runs.
 Despite ending the day fastest, it was far from a trouble-free day for Hamilton.
 The 2008 world champion, gunning for his first hat-trick of wins this weekend, completed just nine laps and set the eighth fastest time in the morning session after a suspension problem limited his running.
 The issue persisted into the afternoon and Hamilton was forced to sit out the opening 30 minutes of the second session as his team worked to fix the problem.
 However, despite being sent out to join the on-track action, the Briton didn’t seem comfortable in his car and radioed his team to complain about its handling.
 Nico Rosberg Kimi Raikkonen was another driver whose Friday running was hampered by technical glitches.
 The Ferrari driver was forced to sit out the first session but managed to rack up 25 laps in the afternoon on his way to the seventh-fastest time.
 Daniel Ricciardo, who had set the third fastest time in the morning, continued to lead the charge for reigning world champions Red Bull, ending the day fourth-fastest ahead of team-mate Sebastian Vettel.
 Lotus driver Pastor Maldonado, who had caused some amusement when he drove off the track and spun while changing some settings on his steering wheel on Friday morning, was the only casualty in the second session.
 The Venezuelan, who carries a five-place grid penalty into Sunday’s race, ran wide while turning into the pits and drove into a tyre barrier, bringing an end to his session after just 12 laps.
-Chinese Grand Prix, Free Practice 2 – Friday, 18 April 2014 Pos No Driver Team Time Gap Laps 1 44 Lewis Hamilton Mercedes 1:38.315 25 2 14 Fernando Alonso Ferrari 1:38.456 0.141 28 3 6 Nico Rosberg Mercedes 1:38.726 0.411 30 4 3 Daniel Ricciardo Red Bull Racing-Renault 1:38.811 0.496 30 5 1 Sebastian Vettel Red Bull Racing-Renault 1:39.015 0.700 31 6 19 Felipe Massa Williams-Mercedes 1:39.118 0.803 25 7 7 Kimi Räikkönen Ferrari 1:39.283 0.968 25 8 22 Jenson Button McLaren-Mercedes 1:39.491 1.176 29 9 8 Romain Grosjean Lotus-Renault 1:39.537 1.222 36 10 26 Daniil Kvyat STR-Renault 1:39.648 1.333 26 11 27 Nico Hulkenberg Force India-Mercedes 1:39.736 1.421 30 12 20 Kevin Magnussen McLaren-Mercedes 1:39.744 1.429 29 13 25 Jean-Eric Vergne STR-Renault 1:39.759 1.444 28 14 77 Valtteri Bottas Williams-Mercedes 1:39.830 1.515 25 15 11 Sergio Perez Force India-Mercedes 1:40.124 1.809 32 16 21 Esteban Gutierrez Sauber-Ferrari 1:40.359 2.044 32 17 99 Adrian Sutil Sauber-Ferrari 1:40.395 2.080 30 18 13 Pastor Maldonado Lotus-Renault 1:40.455 2.140 12 19 17 Jules Bianchi Marussia-Ferrari 1:42.327 4.012 27 20 4 Max Chilton Marussia-Ferrari 1:43.473 5.158 30 21 10 Kamui Kobayashi Caterham-Renault 1:43.530 5.215 32 22 9 Marcus Ericsson Caterham-Renault 1:43.679 5.364 32 Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Chinese Grand Prix, Free Practice 2 – Friday, 18 April 2014 Pos No Driver Team Time Gap Laps 1 44 Lewis Hamilton Mercedes 1:38.315 25 2 14 Fernando Alonso Ferrari 1:38.456 0.141 28 3 6 Nico Rosberg Mercedes 1:38.726 0.411 30 4 3 Daniel Ricciardo Red Bull Racing-Renault 1:38.811 0.496 30 5 1 Sebastian Vettel Red Bull Racing-Renault 1:39.015 0.700 31 6 19 Felipe Massa Williams-Mercedes 1:39.118 0.803 25 7 7 Kimi Räikkönen Ferrari 1:39.283 0.968 25 8 22 Jenson Button McLaren-Mercedes 1:39.491 1.176 29 9 8 Romain Grosjean Lotus-Renault 1:39.537 1.222 36 10 26 Daniil Kvyat STR-Renault 1:39.648 1.333 26 11 27 Nico Hulkenberg Force India-Mercedes 1:39.736 1.421 30 12 20 Kevin Magnussen McLaren-Mercedes 1:39.744 1.429 29 13 25 Jean-Eric Vergne STR-Renault 1:39.759 1.444 28 14 77 Valtteri Bottas Williams-Mercedes 1:39.830 1.515 25 15 11 Sergio Perez Force India-Mercedes 1:40.124 1.809 32 16 21 Esteban Gutierrez Sauber-Ferrari 1:40.359 2.044 32 17 99 Adrian Sutil Sauber-Ferrari 1:40.395 2.080 30 18 13 Pastor Maldonado Lotus-Renault 1:40.455 2.140 12 19 17 Jules Bianchi Marussia-Ferrari 1:42.327 4.012 27 20 4 Max Chilton Marussia-Ferrari 1:43.473 5.158 30 21 10 Kamui Kobayashi Caterham-Renault 1:43.530 5.215 32 22 9 Marcus Ericsson Caterham-Renault 1:43.679 5.364 32 Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.